Table of Contents

 The Big Women On Wheels Book

-I personally have a copy, and it has opened my eyes to the myriad of techniques women have to employ to travel the world on a bicycle.
+This book has opened my eyes to the myriad of techniques women sometimes employ to travel the world on a bicycle.
 One technique that sticks in my mind is to not smile at men in various parts of the world, as it implies you’re open to sex.

 Big Women On Wheels is US $8.50 and you can get a copy HERE.